Effect of Dissipation on Warm Chromo-Natural Inflation: Conclusions

-The theory of cosmological inflation has drawn a considerable amount of attention in recent years due to its remarkable predictions about the early universe.
+The theory of cosmological inflation has drawn considerable attention in recent years due to its remarkable predictions about the early universe.
 In this work, we studied chromo-natural inflation in the context of warm inflation.
-The axion-gauge field coupling in warm chromo-natural inflation creates an damping effect on inflaton as in warm inflation.
-So, warm chromo-natural inflation also follows the basic idea of warm inflation that the particle production occurs during inflation.
+The coupling between inflaton with other fields is included in warm chromo-natural inflation during inflationary phase which generates a temperature throughout inflation.
+So, the primordial power spectrum for warm chromo-natural inflation is different from that for chromo-natural inflation.